traefik-contrib/noop/readme.md

-# Traefik Noop
+# Noop

-This plugin can be used to send response without the request to servers.
+A plugin that always answer the same status code without calling a service/server.

 The response code can be configured.

 ### Configuration

-For each plugin, the Traefik static configuration must define the module name (as is usual for Go packages).

 The following declaration (given here in YAML) defines a plugin: